 Katherine Langford was believed to have been cast as Kate Bishop once Disney announced her casting as an unnamed character after reshoots.
 Rumors especially kicked up once a Hawkeye show co-starring the character got announced.
 Turns out she was actually playing adult Morgan Stark and the scene got cut because test audiences thought it too confusing and repetitive.

 There were several theories about Steve getting Mjölnir to budge in Age of Ultron and being able to pick it up here.
 One was that he could always actually pick it up then but didn't want to either upstage Thor (who at that point was more reliant on it emotionally than he is now) or ruin what was meant to a fun party game.
 Another was that he wasn't worthy at that specific point because something was weighing down his conscience, probably that he was keeping the fact that Bucky killed Howard and Maria Stark a secret from Tony.
 Another was that he was almost worthy but needed the events of the later movies to give him a push.
-The Russos and Kevin Feige would later confirm that as far as they're concerned, he was always worthy but didn't want to steal Thor's thunder.
+The Russos and Kevin Feige would later confirm that it was the first theory, stating that as far as they're concerned, he was always worthy but didn't want to steal Thor's thunder.

 After his death in Infinity War many were theorizing that Loki would end up pulling one of his old tricks.
 With one theory suggesting he took Bruce's place throughout Infinity War while the real Hulk was with the surviving Asgardians.
 This not the case on both accounts, the movie makes it clear that it really was Bruce the whole time and Loki the audience has been following since the original Thor did indeed die.
 But there is a bit of ambiguity regarding the Loki from 2012 that escaped with the Tesseract.